turnerbenjamin/address-book/docs/goal-setting.md

 I am more used to using step into and step over correctly.
 I have not been using step-out but will make an effort to use that in the next story.

+## After User Stories 10-12
+I became distracted from the goal as I decided to simplify the UI tests.
+I have continued debugging throughout particularly to look at the collection of messages captured.